Awsomeworld304/James-Info-Repo/Workflows-with-VS-Code-and-Github.md

   - Don't: Auto merge the pull request without any review especially if it's a big modification.
 - Do: Stage and commit your changes.
   - Don't: Send the commit with a stupid message.
 Make it concise and quick.
+  - Don't Upload the code through the website.
   - [Commit Messages](#commit-messages)
 - Do: Write clean neat code.
   - Don't: Write messy or obfuscated code that is hard to read and understand.